sasadangelo/vps/README.md

 ## Prerequisites

 Prerequisites for this project is [Vagrant](https://www.vagrantup.com/) that can be used to deploy your Wordpress stack in local on a remote VPS.
 For a local installation you need [Virtual Box](https://www.virtualbox.org/) installed on your local machine.
 The tool use an Ubuntu Xenial 16.04 as virtual machine.
+I run all tests on Mac computer, you can easily port the code on other operating systems with small changes.

 ## Wordpress on Local Virtual Machine